x0rb3l/OSCE/README.md

 # OSCE
-All tools created by me in preparation for the OSCE exam will be shared in this repo.
+All tools used and scripts created by me in preparation for the OSCE exam will be shared in this repo.